OpenVPN/openvpn3-linux/README.md

 See the instructions on
-https://community.openvpn.net/openvpn/wiki/OpenVPN3Linux how to install pre-built OpenVPN 3 Linux packages on Debian, Ubuntu, Fedora, Red Hat Enterprise Linux, CentOS and Scientific Linux.
+https://community.openvpn.net/openvpn/wiki/OpenVPN3Linux how to install pre-built OpenVPN 3 Linux packages on Debian, Ubuntu, Fedora and Red Hat Enterprise Linux.

 Getting started using OpenVPN 3 Linux